graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `EnterLeaveListener` has been removed and the signatures of `INodeVisitor.Enter` and `INodeVisitor.Leave` have changed. `NodeVisitors` class has been added in its place.
 * `TypeInfo.GetAncestors()` has been changed to `TypeInfo.GetAncestor(int index)`
 * Various methods within `StringUtils` have been removed; please use extension methods within `StringExtensions` instead.
-* `GraphTypesLookup` has been renamed to `SchemaTypes` with a significant decrease in public APIs
 * `ExecutionHelper.GetVariableValue` has been removed, and the signature for `ExecutionHelper.CoerceValue` has changed.
 * Removed `TypeExtensions.As`
 * `ExecutionHelper.CollectFields` method was moved into `Fields` class and renamed to `CollectFrom`